 The joint operation was conducted by officers of Brevard County Sheriff's Office, US Customs and Border Patrol (CBP) and Port Canaveral authorities.
 In the operation were used sniffer dogs.

 The most notable arrests with drug trafficking charges were of David Tran (32-year-old, cocaine and ecstasy pills found inside 2 hairbrushes) and Eric Follmer (33-year-old, 17 pills of ecstasy).

 |06 March 2018||Crew / Passenger Injuries and Overboards|

-(overboard) On March 6, 2018, a female teen passenger fell overboard, but was rescued alive.
+(overboard) On March 6, 2018, a female teen passenger fell overboard but was rescued alive.
 The girl was together with her family on Sun Deck (deck 17) and went overboard while leaning over the railing to take a selfie.
-The liner was near Bahamas, en-route from Nassau back to Florida.
+The liner was near the Bahamas, en-route from Nassau back to Florida.
 It stopped, lowered a lifeboat and conducted a successful search and rescue operation for the missing passenger.